 Experience with the previous altimeters has demonstrated the value of satellite altimetry in being able to map the time variability of the ocean's surface and the related geostrophic ocean currents.
 The upcoming launch of the ESA ERS-1 mission will provide new altimeter data, although that spacecraft is not optimized for altimetry.
 The 1992 launch of the Ocean Topography Experiment (TOPEX/Poseidon), a joint mission between NASA and the French space agency Centre National d'Etudes Spatiales (CNES), will introduce altimeters with an advanced capability flying on a satellite dedicated to measuring and monitoring sea-surface topography and its temporal variations.
 In addition, the ERS-2 altimeter and a DOD-supported Geosat follow-on series could provide global altimeter coverage until the launch of the EOS Altimeter (ALT) on some component of the EOS series.
-There are several strong arguments for flying the EOS ALT with the Global Positioning System (GPS) Geoscience Instrument (GGI) and the Geoscience Laser Ranging System (GLRS) instruments, independent of other imaging Sensors, There are several strong or struments, independent of other imaging Sensors, There are several strong or struments, independent of other imaging Sensors, There are several strong or struments.
+There are several strong arguments for flying the EOS ALT with the Global Positioning System (GPS) Geoscience Instrument (GGI) and the Geoscience Laser Ranging System (GLRS) instruments, independent of other imaging sensors, in a non-sun-synchronous orbit.

-Although NASA has experienced significant difficulties in flying a follow-on scatterometer to the Seasat mission, the committee is encouraged that the NASA

-Scatterometer (NSCAT) is now scheduled to fly on the Japanese ADEOS platform in 1995.
+Although NASA has experienced significant difficulties in flying a follow-on scatterometer to the Seasat mission, the committee is encouraged that the NASA Scatterometer (NSCAT) is now scheduled to fly on the Japanese ADEOS platform in 1995.
 The ERS-1 mission will also carry a scatterometer.
 The provision of a near-continuous series of oceanic wind stress maps has the potential to revolutionize the modeling and interpretation of stress-related processes taking place at the sea surface.
-Most important will be the actual computation of the stress heat and momentum exchanges that depend critically on a knowledge of the wind stress.
+Most important will be the actual computation of the air-sea heat and momentum exchanges that depend critically on a knowledge of the wind stress.
 The addition of the STIKSCAT instrument to the EOS-A spacecraft recognizes the importance of continuing the measurement of oceanic wind stress.